ShivankK26/Matrix-Wallpaper/README.md

 <!-- GETTING STARTED -->
 # Getting Started
-To get started, first of all create a HTML and CSS file.
+To get started, first of all create a HTML file.
 For this Project, we'll take a list of special characters which appear to us as matrix rain.
 These characters are taken in an arrary called CharArr.
 To display the rain, we'll use HTML canvas method.